Divy1211/AoE2DE_UGC_Guide/docs/mods/basics.md

 ## Troubleshooting

-_Do you have trouble updating / downloading mods or logging in?_
+### 1. Do you have trouble updating / downloading mods or logging in?

 Maybe the mod centre simply is going through a phase of having technical issues.
 That happens frequently.
 Ask fellow modders if they are experiencing the same issues.

-_Does the content you added in your mod not show up in game?_
+### 2. Does the content you added in your mod not show up in game?

 Maybe your mod is just disabled.
 That happens automatically after a game update.